kyma-project/control-plane/docs/kyma-environment-broker/03-06-runtime-overrides.md

 The overrides lookup mechanism requires at least one ConfigMap present for each plan and version pair.
 Otherwise, it fails.

-See the examples of a ConfigMap：
+See the examples of different ConfigMaps:
-1. Configmap with global overrides for the `trial` plan and versions `1.15.1` and `1.16.0`:
+- ConfigMap with global overrides for the `trial` plan and versions `1.15.1` and `1.16.0`:

 ```yaml
 apiVersion: v1